 Answer each of the following questions by 11:59pm on Tuesday, October 5.
 If you cannot submit a physical copy of the exam, email me a PDF to confirm that you finished your exam on time and then give me a physical copy the next time you see me.
-This part of Exam 1 is worth a total of 16 points and is worth 40% of your overall score on Exam 1.
-Your overall score on Exam 1 is worth 20% of your overall grade.
+This exam is worth a total of 29 points and is worth 20% of your overall grade.